Proxivirus/Potion-Stacking/README.md

 </p>

 ### Future Plans:
-- Backport this mod as far as I resonably can
+- Backport this mod as far as I reasonably can
 - NeoForge Port
 - Add config file to disable thrown potion cooldown